 Thank you for supporting The Franklin Institute through this unprecedented period.
 While the Institute is closed, we will continue providing digital science content and resources to our community, and we look forward to welcoming Philadelphia and the world back to the Institute as soon as it is safe and feasible.

-Science and technology are essential to cultivating young people’s curiosity, providing students with a solid academic foundation, and to helping adults understand critical issues so that they can make informed decisions.
-The Franklin Institute is committed to supporting resources that enable students, families, and adults to engage with science and technology in creative ways that resonate with all learners.
+Today, more than ever, we must honor Benjamin Franklin’s legacy of scientific and civic engagement.
+Science and technology are essential to cultivating young people’s curiosity, and to helping adults understand critical issues so they can make informed decisions.
+The Franklin Institute is committed to providing resources that enable students, families, and adults to engage with science and technology in creative ways that resonate with learners of all ages.

 Thank you for your generous support!